bergesinstitute/graf-method/book-2-unit-8.md

 *¿Sabes dónde vive Juan?* (Do you know where Juan lives?)

-> Note 1: In the *pretérito perfecto* tense, we use *conocer* more frequently than *saber,* and most of the time for meeting someone for the first time.
-For most other situations, we use the present tense, since both verbs usually refer to facts (skills you have, people or places you know, etc.)
+> In the *pretérito perfecto* tense, we use *conocer* more frequently than *saber,*
+> and most of the time for meeting someone for the first time.
+For most other situations,
+> we use the present tense, since both verbs usually refer to facts (skills you have,
+> people or places you know, etc.)

-> Note 2: When we use *saber* with “information,” most of the time we are really using it with subordinate clauses, which have a subject and a verb. (*I know (that) Mary is tall.
+When we use *saber* with “information,” most of the time we are really using it with subordinate clauses, which have a subject and a verb of their own. (*I know (that) Mary is tall.
 She knows (that) we live here.
 Yo sé que Mary es alta.
 Ella sabe que nosotros vivimos aquí.*)

 ## Subordinate clauses in Spanish